Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 The following statement follows implicitly from \cite{WeakFanos}.

 \begin{proposition} Let $C$ be a smooth curve contained in a plane or quadric.
 If $C$ induces a Sarkisov link, then $X$ is weak Fano. \end{proposition}

 \begin{proof} If $C$ is contained in a plane or quadric, in \cite[Proposition 3.1]{WeakFanos} the authors prove that if the blowup of $X$ is not weak Fano, then $C$ admits an infinite number of $m$-secants lines, with $m\geq 5$.
-By Remark \ref{class}, these correspond to $K_X$-positive curves and so by Proposition \ref{infinte K-positive curves}, $C$ does not induce a Sarkisov link. \end{proof}
+By Remark \ref{class}, their class in $N_1(X)$ is $l-mf$ and thus correspond to $K_X$-positive curves.
+By Proposition \ref{infinte K-positive curves}, we conclude that $C$ does not induce a Sarkisov link. \end{proof}

 \begin{remark} We note that, by Proposition \ref{non-existence for planes and quadrics}, the lists of \cite{WeakFanos} are exhaustive in the cases where the curve is contained in a plane or quadric.
 That is, every curve that lies on plane or quadric whose blowup induces a Sarkisov link is studied and appear in their lists. \end{remark}